North Carolina Central University Blog

 3. Gain Work Experience

 The next step in the perioperative nurse career path is to gain experience assisting physicians, collaborating with other nurses, and tending to patients.
-Nursing shifts that allow for some time in the OR or even the intensive care unit (ICU) give individuals valuable experience that translates into a more permanent role in the perioperative position.
+Nursing shifts that allow for time in the OR or the intensive care unit (ICU) give individuals valuable experience that can translate into more permanent roles in the perioperative position.

 4. Seek Certification